 Born in Australia, Richard Fuller graduated with a degree in Engineering from Melbourne University and then worked for IBM.
-He left Australia in 1988 to work directlyonglobalenvironmental issues.
+He left Australia in 1988 to work directly on global environmental issues.
 For two years, Richard worked in the rainforests of Brazil with the United Nations Environmental Programme, creating forest reserves that promote the preservation of both the rainforest and its inhabitants.
-Read more

-In 1999 Richard founded Blacksmith Institute, an international not-for-profit organization dedicated to solving pollution-related environmental issues in developing countries.
-Today, Blacksmith is a global leader in this field, working with governments, the international community, NGOs and local agencies around the world to design and implement innovative, low-cost solutions to save lives.
-Under Richard’s leadership, Blacksmith has completed more than 50 projects and is currently engaged in over 40 projects in 14 countries including Russia, China, India, Zambia, Tanzania, Thailand, Cambodia and the Philippines.
+In 1999 Richard founded Pure Earth (formerly know as Blacksmith Institute) , an international not-for-profit organization dedicated to solving pollution-related environmental issues in developing countries.
+Today, Pure Earth is a global leader in this field, working with governments, the international community, NGOs and local agencies around the world to design and implement innovative, low-cost solutions to save lives.
+Under Richard’s leadership, Pure Earth has completed more than 120 cleanup pilot projects in 24 countries.

 Richard is currently a member of the Environmental Task Force, the Energy Committee, the Codes and Regulations Committees for the Building Owners and Managers Association of New York, and the Special Committee of New York’s Business Integrity Commission.
 He is chair of NYC BOMA’s Codes and Regulations Waste and Recycling Subcommittee, a member of the New York Energy Buyers Forum and the National Recycling Coalition amongst others.
 He is also a LEED Accredited Professional.

-Anna manages sustainability projects, including LEED certification, carbon footprints, ISO 14001 and sustainability management systems focusing on best environmental practices for businesses.
-Anna has been LEED accredited through the U.S. Green Building Council since 2007 with a focus on Building Operations and Maintenance.
-In 2009 she completed the certificate course in sustainability management from The Natural Step (TNS) in Sweden.
-She is also a Certified Energy Auditor (CEA).
-Anna teaches sustainability and green building at Hunter College and regularly volunteers with Everybody Wins, tutoring public school children in reading.
-She holds a B.A. from Smith College and an M.S. in sustainability management from Columbia University.
+Anna manages sustainability projects, including TRUE and LEED certification, carbon footprints, and sustainability management systems focusing on best environmental practices for businesses.
+She is LEED accredited through the U.S. Green Building Council since 2007 with a focus on Building Operations and Maintenance.
+She is a certified TRUE Advisor, trained in the TRUE Zero Waste Rating System and a Certified Energy Auditor.
+Anna has taught sustainability and green building at CUNY, guest lectured at NYU, and presented at Waste Expo and IFMA Facility Fusion.
+She holds an M.S. in sustainability management from Columbia University.

 Magdalene directs communications for Great Forest, handling press and outreach for the company and its projects.
 She oversees the production of the Great Forest Sustainability 101 blog and newsletter, content for the website, and pens articles and other thought leadership pieces on behalf of the company.
 She also guides social media outreach and the development of videos and other special projects for clients.
 Magdalene has spearheaded numerous national PR campaigns for some of the country’s leading arts organizations, nonprofits and corporations, including the J. Paul Getty Trust, the Dorothy and Lillian Gish Prize, and PBS.
 She is also an independent film and video producer.
 Her credits inclulde the award-winning feature “Falling,” a series of news-making shorts as well as a roster of commercials and corporate work.
 Magdalene holds a M.S. in marketing communications from Boston University.